 We’re talking foods like white bread, processed breakfast cereals, white rice, pretzels, potato chips, cookies and cakes, etc. Choose low glycemic-index foods instead, like vegetables, whole grains, sweet potatoes, and most fruits.

-For the same reasons stated above (hormonal fluctuations, blood sugar levels), junk foods are on the list to avoid if you’re trying to clear up your skin.
+For the same reasons stated above (hormonal fluctuations, blood sugar levels), acne causing junk foods are on the list to avoid if you’re trying to clear up your skin.
 Drinking lots of water and healthier food choices for a hormonal acne diet will help your body stay balanced.

 Greasy fast food creates inflammation in the body.
 Studies have already linked fast food to conditions like childhood asthma, strictly because of its ability to raise overall inflammation in the body.
 Inflammation leads to pimples, so if you’re going to a fast-food restaurant, choose the salad or the yogurt.